hiveot/hub.capnp/README.md

 3. The third objective is to follow the WoT and other open standard where possible.

+4. Provide a decentralized solution.
+Multiple Hubs can build a bigger hive without requiring a cloud service.

 HiveOT is based on the [W3C WoT TD 1.1 specification](https://www.w3.org/TR/wot-thing-description11/).
 See [docs/README-TD] for more information.